AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 > There are only two kinds of languages: the ones people complain about and the ones nobody uses.     --- <a class="authorOrTitle" href="https://www.goodreads.com/author/show/64947.Bjarne_Stroustrup">Bjarne Stroustrup</a>

-This can be a long article, even more tedious.
+This can be a long article, even tedious.
 It's caused by <a title="problem" href="https://gist.github.com/mmalecki/1257394" target="_blank">a topic of process.nextTick</a>.
 Javascript developer or front-end engineer can face to setTimeout, setImmediate, nextTick everyday, but what the difference between them?
 Some seniors can tell:

 1. setImmediate is lack of implementations on browser side, only high-versioned Internet Explorer do this job.
 2. nextTick can be triggered first，setImmediate sometime come last.
 3. Node environment has implememted all of the APIs.

 At the very beginning, I tried to search for some answers such as <a href="https://nodejs.org/dist/latest-v4.x/docs/api/process.html#process_process_nexttick_callback_arg" target="_blank">Node official docs</a>，<a href="http://howtonode.org/understanding-process-next-tick" target="_blank">and</a> <a href="http://prkr.me/words/2014/understanding-the-javascript-event-loop/" target="_blank">other</a> <a href="https://www.nczonline.net/blog/2013/07/09/the-case-for-setimmediate/" target="_blank">articles</a>.
 But unfortunately, I couldn't access the truth.
-Other explaination can be found in reddit blackboard, <a href="https://www.reddit.com/r/node/comments/2la8zb/setimmediate_vs_processnexttick_vs_settimeout/" target="_blank">1</a>, <a href="https://www.reddit.com/r/node/comments/323ojd/what_is_the_difference_between/" target="_blank">2</a> and the author of Node wrote an <a href="https://nodesource.com/blog/understanding-the-nodejs-event-loop/" target="_blank">article</a> try to explain the logic underline.
+Other explaination can be found in reddit blackboard, <a href="https://www.reddit.com/r/node/comments/2la8zb/setimmediate_vs_processnexttick_vs_settimeout/" target="_blank">1</a>, <a href="https://www.reddit.com/r/node/comments/323ojd/what_is_the_difference_between/" target="_blank">2</a> and the author of Node wrote an <a href="https://nodesource.com/blog/understanding-the-nodejs-event-loop/" target="_blank">article</a> try to explain the logics.

 I can not tell how many people know the truth and want to explore it, if you know more information, please <a href="mailto:zmike86@gmail.com">contact me</a>, I'm waiting for more useful information.